Geisinger Commonwealth School of Medicine: Admissions and academics

 Entry into the Geisinger Commonwealth School of Medicine is competitive, with 5,992 applications received for a class size of 111 in 2022.
 The MD Class of 2026 had an average MCAT score of 511.62 and GPA of 3.75 on admission.
-12% of the class is from groups historically underrepresented in medicine, and 71% of the 108 students that comprise the class are from Pennsylvania.
-29% of the class is specifically from Northeastern Pennsylvania and North Central Pennsylvania.
+Twelve percent of the class is from groups historically underrepresented in medicine, and 71% of the 108 students in the class are from Pennsylvania.
+Twenty-nine percent of the class is specifically from northeastern Pennsylvania and north central Pennsylvania.

 In 2021, the school launched the Total Health Curriculum, designed to align the medical school program with the Geisinger Health System.
 Graduates complete objectives in 6 major categories (patients, families and communities, professional identity, health system science, critical thinking, clinical skills, and knowledge for practice).
-The Total Health Curriculum is unique in that it includes 6 longitudinal themes (Social Justice and Health Equity, Health System Citizenship, Primary Care, Personal and Professional Development, Community Immersion and Population Health), intended to prepare graduates for 21st century practice.
+The Total Health Curriculum is unique in that it includes 6 longitudinal themes (Social Justice and Health Equity, Health System Citizenship, Primary Care, Personal and Professional Development, Community Immersion and Population Health), intended to prepare graduates for 21st-century practice.